thrasher-corp/gocryptotrader/docs/CODING_GUIDELINES.md

     Add focused regression coverage when changing normalisation behaviour.
 - Keep code samples correctly formatted.
 Markdown auto-fixes must not alter indentation or semantics inside fenced code blocks.
-- Use HTTPS `raw.githubusercontent.com` URLs for shared README logos.
-Leading slash repository paths render on GitHub but are not reliable in VS Code Markdown preview, especially in multi-root workspaces.
+- Use paths relative to each README for repository images and links so they resolve at the checked-out revision on GitHub and pkg.go.dev.
+Generated documentation must use `{{.RepoRoot}}` in templates for repository-root resources.
 - When upgrading `markdownlint-cli2` in the `markdownlint` Makefile target, review newly introduced rules before changing the config.
 - Lint both Markdown and template sources using the same scope as CI: